| ||||||||

 magazine a few months ago had anything to do with

+it.
 Normally, I am in favor of helping the handicapped,

 but the middle school special ed class they selected for